sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

 SQL Examples
 ----------------------

-Fire Insights provides a SQL processor that enables users to execute SQL queries on a DataFrame.
+Sparkflows provides a SQL processor that enables users to execute SQL queries on a DataFrame.

 The processor operates as follows: